d1mmm/receipt_api/README.md

 ## Prerequisites

 - Python 3.8 or newer
-- PostgreSQL (or SQLite for quick tests)
+- PostgresSQL (or SQLite for quick tests)
 ---

 ## Installation